Eidsvold-class coastal defence ship

 The Eidsvold class was a class of coastal defence ships, two of which were built for the Royal Norwegian Navy in 1899 by Armstrong Whitworth.
 The class consisted of two ships, HNoMS Eidsvold and HNoMS Norge.
 Locally they were referred to as panserskip (lit.: armoured ship).

 Description

 Built as part of the general rearmament in the time leading up to the events in 1905, the two ships of the Eidsvold class remained, along with the slightly older Tordenskjold class, the backbone of the Norwegian Navy until the German invasion of Norway in 1940.
 Norge and Eidsvold were the largest vessels in the Norwegian Navy, displacing 4,233 tons and crewed by 270 men.
-It was intended to augment the Norwegian Panserskip fleet with the two ships of the Bjørgvin class, ordered in 1912, but both were confiscated by the British Navy at the outbreak of World War I. Obsolete by the time of the German invasion, both Eidsvold-class ships were sunk during the first Battle of Narvik.
+It was intended to augment the two ships of the Bjørgvin class, ordered in 1912, but both ships were compulsorily purchased by the British government after the outbreak of World War I. Obsolete by the time of the German invasion, both Eidsvold-class ships were sunk during the first Battle of Narvik.

 The Eidsvold class carried a mixed armament, typical of coastal defense ships: